fernandolopezarias/fake_profile_detection_bayesian_hyperparameter_tuning/model_card.md

 # Model Card
 ## Model Description
 **Input:**
-The model inputs are features from Instagram user profiles, encompassing both numerical and categorical data.
-These features include:
+The model inputs are features from Instagram user profiles, which include a mix of numerical and categorical data.

+Key features include:
-1. Presence of a profile picture.
+- Presence of a profile picture
-2. Ratio of numbers to the length of the username.
+- Ratio of numbers to the length of the username
-3. Number of words in the full name.
+- Number of words in the full name
-4. Ratio of numbers to the length of the full name.
+- Ratio of numbers to the length of the full name
-5. Whether the name matches the username.
+- Whether the name matches the username
-6. Description length.
+- Description length
-7. Presence of an external URL.
+- Presence of an external URL
-8. Privacy status of the account.
+- Privacy status of the account
-9. Number of posts, followers, and follows.
+- Metrics like the number of posts, followers, and follows.

 **Output:**
-The model outputs a binary classification indicating whether a profile is likely to be fake (1) or not (0).
+The model outputs a binary classification indicating the likelihood of a profile being fake (1) or not (0).

 **Model Architecture:**
-This model utilizes the Random Forest algorithm.
-Hyperparameter tuning is conducted using the Optuna framework to optimize parameters like the number of trees, max depth of trees, and other relevant settings.
+The model employs the Random Forest algorithm.
+Hyperparameter tuning is performed using the Optuna framework, optimizing parameters such as the number of trees, max depth of trees, and other relevant settings.

 ## Performance
 **Summary:**
-The model's performance was evaluated using metrics such as accuracy, precision, recall, and F1 score.
-The best model achieved notable accuracy, reflecting its effectiveness in classifying profiles.
+The model demonstrates a high level of accuracy, precision, recall, and F1 score, reflecting its effectiveness in classifying Instagram profiles.

-**Graph or Metrics:** (Note: A specific summary graph is not provided in the notebook.
-The following metrics are based on the notebook's reported performance.)

-**Accuracy:** High accuracy level (specific value not provided).
-Precision, Recall, F1 Score: These metrics are evaluated but specific values are not mentioned.
-Can be calculated based on the model's confusion matrix.
+**Metrics:**

+- Accuracy: Approximately 91.38%

+- Precision: 91% for non-fake profiles (0), 92% for fake profiles (1)

+- Recall: 94% for non-fake profiles (0), 89% for fake profiles (1)

+- F1 Score: 92% for non-fake profiles (0), 90% for fake profiles (1)

 **Data Analyzed:**
-The model was trained and tested on the Instagram dataset with 576 instances, which were split into training and testing sets.
+The model was trained and tested on the Instagram dataset, featuring 576 instances divided into training and testing sets.

+**Confusion Matrix:**

+- True Negatives (Non-Fake): 59

+- False Positives (Non-Fake classed as Fake): 4

+- False Negatives (Fake classed as Non-Fake): 6

+- True Positives (Fake): 47

 ## Limitations
 **Sample Size and Diversity:**
-The model is trained on a dataset of 576 profiles, which may not be representative of the diverse global Instagram user base.
+Trained on a dataset of 576 profiles, the model may not comprehensively represent the global diversity of Instagram users.

 **Generalization:**
-The model's ability to generalize to other social media platforms or varied types of fake profiles is not established.
+The model's ability to generalize to other social media platforms or different types of fake profiles remains untested.

 **Feature Limitation:**
-The model is dependent on the dataset's features, which may not capture all aspects of fake profiles comprehensively.
+Dependence on specific dataset features might limit the model's ability to capture all aspects of fake profile behaviors.

 ## Trade-offs
 **Model Simplicity vs. Complexity:**
-While Random Forest is more complex than logistic regression, it strikes a balance between interpretability and the ability to capture nuanced patterns.
-However, it might still miss certain complex behaviors present in fake profiles.
+Random Forest offers a balance between complexity and interpretability but may not capture extremely nuanced patterns of fake profiles.

 **Dataset Specificity:**
-The model is specifically tuned for the dataset in question, and its performance may vary when applied to data from different time periods or user demographics.
+While specifically tuned for the current dataset, the model's performance may vary with data from other time periods or demographics.

 **Bias Potential:**
-There is potential for the model to learn biases present in the dataset, which could affect its fairness and accuracy in real-world applications.
+There's a possibility of the model learning biases present in the dataset, which could impact its fairness and accuracy in real-world scenarios.